Low Home Appraisal Solutions for Home Buyers and Sellers

 A home appraisal is part of the mortgage approval process when borrowers apply for home loans.

-- Just because buyers have the required down payment and are armed with a solid pre-approval does not mean that they are home free
+Just because buyers have the required down payment and are armed with a solid pre-approval does not mean that they are home free.
+The property under contract needs to appraise out to the purchase price.

-- Most of the time, most first time home buyers or seasoned home buyers do not have low home appraisal issues
+Most of the time, most first-time home buyers or seasoned home buyers do not have low home appraisal issues.
+But there are times where a low home appraisal can cause delays in the loan process.
+There are times when a low home appraisal becomes a deal-breaker.

 In this article, we will cover the various options homebuyers have when faced with a low home appraisal.